galassie/galassie/README.md

 # Hi, I'm Enrico Galassi 🐱‍💻

-I am a software engineer and technology enthusiast living in Turin, Italy.
+I am a software engineer and technology enthusiast living in Bologna, Italy.

 I currently work for [Prima](https://www.prima.it) as a full-stack developer.